Terence Linatoc

-Terence Linatoc (born June 7, 1994) is a Filipino-Canadian footballer currently playing with Durham United FA in League1 Ontario.
+Terence Linatoc (born June 7, 1994) is a former soccer player.
+Born in Canada, he represented the Philippines at international level.

 Playing career

 Linatoc began his career in 2011 in the Canadian Soccer League with SC Toronto B in the Second Division, where he recorded ten goals.
 In 2012, he enrolled into York University to play college soccer for two seasons.
 In 2016, he went overseas to play with Stallion Laguna F.C. in the newly formed Philippines Football League.
 He played in League1 Ontario in 2019 with Durham United FA.